An accelerated program to prepare you for the next stage of your career.

 Develop a rich professional network that includes global and local peers and instructors with significant industry experience.
 As a pioneer in professional education, York has the expertise to offer you a vibrant, meaningful post-degree experience.
 You’ll graduate work-ready and promotable in Canada’s largest labour market.

 Courses are offered online and at our vibrant Keele campus conveniently located near several 400-series highways and accessible by the TTC, GO, York Region, Brampton, and Viva transit systems.
 Please view our interactive map for more information on the campus including parking and amenities.

-York University’s Post-Graduate Certificate in Accounting is absolutely unique in Canada.
+York University’s Post-Graduate Certificate in Advanced Professional Accounting is absolutely unique in Canada.
 This program provides the educational experience that Canadian upper-year undergraduate students enjoy with the academic language supports needed for success.
 As a leader in academic English education, York has the expertise to offer you a vibrant, meaningful post-degree experience.

 Unlike other Canadian Accounting certificates that only offer classes in the evening and on weekends, York offers a full-time schedule.
 Despite the accelerated format of the full-time program, the course scheduling provides opportunities for students to study and work outside the class schedule.